Joystream/helpdesk/roles/council-members/README.md

     - Proposal voting history
     - Council KPIs performed

-As you are likely to get some follow up questions, it is a good idea to check in at regular intervals to answer these.
+As you are likely to get some follow-up questions, it is a good idea to check in at regular intervals to answer these.

 # Elected Council Members
 The CMs have a variety of [tasks](#tasks-overview).
 Some are pro-active, others are re-active.
 Some are recurring and predictable, others will require on the spot problem solving.